Read all about Sherwin Williams Oyster Bay, plus see 26 real homes that use it!

 Don’t forget the finish!
 For bathrooms the perfect sheen is either an eggshell or satin.
 Why?
 We’ll tell you in this post about paint sheen.

-The bright white accents and dark cherrywood vanity help keep this paint color subdued.
-It’s such a gorgeous shade in this powder from from How To Nest For Less– you get all the green-gray and blue characteristics blending seamlessly together.
+The bright white accents and dark wood vanity help keep this paint color a bit muted.
+It is certainly a gorgeous look in this bathroom renovation from @desmonddesignstudio – you get all the green-gray and blue characteristics blending seamlessly together.

-As a cabinet or bathroom vanity color, Sherwin Williams Oyster Bay paint takes on the role of a gray, but adds a little extra interest.
+As a cabinet or bathroom vanity color, Sherwin Williams Oyster Bay paint takes on the role of a gray…but with a subtle-spa-like kick.

-In this bathroom shared by Habitar, using this color on the long double vanity has a subdued and sophisticated effect, and it reads as a gray with green and blue undertones.
+In this bathroom from Heather at @creekside.designs, uses this color on the vanity where it has a subdued and sophisticated effect, and it reads as a gray with a hint of baby blue.
+The wall color in this space?
+The ever popular SW Snowbound.

 Living Rooms with Sherwin Williams Oyster Bay